knr-auv/simulation/README.md

 ---

-## Usage

-### Startup

-After starting the built project, small black window of Unity application should appear.
-It will show info regarding configuration file `config.yaml`.
-Follow instructions on the screen.
-Simulation is now running and clients can connect.
-Make sure that in `config.yaml` mode is equal to `simulation`

-### Settings file

-During startup, simulation checks for `config.yaml` file.
-If not found it uses default values and creates file `config.yaml`
-important config options:
-- `mode` simulation or dataset
-- `loggingEnabled` if set to `true` logs every Debug.Log() to `debug.log` file
-- `simulationOptions`
-  - `selectedRobot` selected Okon model
-  - `selectedRandomObjects` objects that will be put in water
-  - `fixedDeltaTime` delta time between physics update
-  - `depthMapQuality` JPG quality of depth map
-  - `depthMapScale` base `1280x720px` scaled of depth map
-  - `videoFeedQuality` JPG quality of video feed
-  - `videoFeedScale`base `1280x720px` scaled of video feed

-### Important notes

-- JSON must use `"` character, not `'`.
-- Video request packet `0x69` is only 1 byte long
-- Data length is in little endian
-- Not all packets data is JSON (string), some have binary data

-## Networking

-Information on Github Wiki page

 ## Simulation

 Simulation uses Unity physics engine with a script that implements fluid dynamics.
 Also 3d model of the robot is added for correct collisions with objects.

 ### Physics

 Physics in Unity by default is accurate enough for games.
-For this simulation accuracy was improved by decreasing physics time step to `7` milliseconds.
+For this simulation accuracy was improved by decreasing physics time step.

 #### Thrusters